Investigations (850) 891-4331

 Recovering stolen property that has been pawned or sold to a second hand dealer can greatly help in returning the property to the owner.
 It is the Pawn Shop Recovery Units' responsibility to inspect these businesses to make sure they are complying with the state laws involving pawnshops and secondhand dealers.

 Pawn tickets are collected from pawnshops and second hand dealers, and the items pawned or sold are checked on state and national computer databases to determine if they are stolen.
 Collected pawn tickets are exchanged with other local law enforcement agencies to assist in recovering as much stolen property as possible.
+If you need to speak to a member working in the Burglary Unit, please call us at (850) 891-4975.

 All attempted thefts and thefts of motorized vehicles are investigated by the Auto Theft Unit, which also investigates "chop shops" and conducts periodic inspections of salvage and junkyards to ensure compliance with state laws.
+If you need to speak to a member working on auto theft, please call us at (850) 891-4739.

 Established in 1992 to provide immediate assistance to victims of crime as well as their families, the Victim Advocacy Unit is committed to providing comprehensive services and support that address the physical, emotional, and financial needs that result from victimization.
 In addition to the on scene support provided by the unit, advocates review offense reports on a daily basis and assess the need for follow up as well as provide assistance to those victims referred to the unit by officers and other agencies.
 A victim advocate has the unique ability of being able to devote attention to the various needs of the victim while at the same time acting as a liaison with officers to keep the victim and their family informed on how the criminal case is progressing.
 The unit is staffed with four advocates who provide 24-hour assistance.
 Services provided by the unit include: